Red blooming on green

-2. put it all in a skillet over medium-to-high heat, stirring often for about 5 minutes then turn it down to a simmer. add the lemon juice which will be this jam’s natural pectin/thickener, towards the end.
+2. put it all in a skillet over medium-to-high heat, stirring often for about 5 minutes then turn it down to a long simmer. add the lemon juice which will be this jam’s natural pectin/thickener, about 8 minutes in.

 3. you can stop here, but this is where I got very free with it. danny calls this my witchery. i added a pinch of dried mint my friend Tory had given me, (definitely feel free to use fresh mint!), a bit of cracked black peppercorn for heat, a little bit of orange zest and some of it’s juice for a refreshing, citrus taste. simmer til satisfied. i simmered for about a few minutes.

 4. jar ’em (even a container will do). this was a small batch with the intention of finishing them ASAP so I left a container of it in the fridge. it can stay fresh up to a month this way.

 I’m not even messin’ ’round here.
 Tory was the brave one to slather this jam on every cheese, meat, bread and chocolate to be found on this board.
 Once she gave us the GO, we went.
 (She even took one tiny jar home, which made me all kinds of happy.)
 Just so you know, this jam paired especially well with the creamy, sharp white cheddar.

 After getting our grub on, some of us went for a walk along the water, and others layed on the grass, talking and not talking.
 Sunning, definitely.
 I sat by this board like my life depended on it, while my love handed me a bunch full of dandelions.
 It was beautiful.